Kurtis R. Urien

 - FinTech Law

 - Social Enterprise, Conscious Capitalism, and Impact Investing

 Mr. Urien is the Chair of the Business and Corporate Law section of the Orange County Bar Association and is admitted to California State Bar.

 Mr. Urien is currently a professor at American Jewish University’s School of Enterprise Management and Social Impact in Los Angeles, California.
 Mr. Urien teaches:

 - Business Law Ethics

 - Contracts (Law and Drafting)

 - Employment Law

-Mr. Urien has been recognized by SuperLawyers.com as a 2017, 2018, 2019 and 2020 Rising Star which is kind of a big deal.
+Mr. Urien has been recognized by SuperLawyers.com as a Rising Star for the years 2017 through 2023 and is kind of a big deal.
 Only up to 2.5% of attorneys in Southern California are selected to Rising Stars.

 - Doggies – I love them all